diego-conti/ratatoskr/README.md

 - `string`
 - `vector`'s of the above.
 In the actual program invocation, vectors should be passed as space-separated lists

 GiNaC expressions can also be specified.
 For expressions not including symbols, use `expression(Parameters::&parameter)`.
-For instance,
+For instance, the following simple program can be used to convert between different units of measurements.
+The amount to convert is parsed as a floating point number, where as the conversion rate is a GiNaC expression which is allowed to be a fraction.

 	struct Parameters {
 		float amount;